r4plh/videoEra/sound/sound-physics-and-perception-guide.md

 The pitch-frequency graph can only be plotted for sound sources that can produce a range of stable, controllable fundamental frequencies.

-### Musical Instruments
+### What Makes a Source "Controllable"?
-Any object or system that allows you to controllably and repeatedly change its physical properties (like string length, air column length, or electronic settings) to produce specific frequency ratios (like doubling for an octave) can be considered a musical instrument.
+A musical instrument is any system that allows you to controllably and repeatedly change its physical properties to produce specific frequency ratios.
+This is achieved by:

+- **Changing Length**: Shortening a guitar string with a fret or an air column in a flute with a key
+- **Changing Tension**: Tightening a violin string with a tuning peg or tensing vocal cords
+- **Changing Mass**: Using thicker or thinner strings on a bass vs. a guitar
+- **Electronic Control**: Directly setting an oscillator's frequency in a synthesizer

 ### Fixed or Aperiodic Sounds
 This is why the graph does not apply to:
 - A clap (aperiodic noise with no clear pitch)
 - A tap on a glass (a pitched sound with a fixed, unchangeable fundamental frequency)

+These sources do not provide the variable range of fundamental frequencies needed to plot the curve.